serverless/dashboard/docs/faq.md

 for Durations higher than those metrics will lead you to your slowest requests.

-## Should I use Serverless Console to monitor my produciton evironment?

-Go for it!
-We hope you can find errors, and slowness faster with Serverless Console, that said we know we are lacking key production readiness features like alerting that are needed before Console should be your only tool.

-## How can I use console to analyze and predict costs?

-We display a cost metric based on the duration and memory used by your Lambda function and is based on a x86 price of `$0.0000166667` per Gigabyte second.
-Using our cost figure, along wit our filters allows you to understand your Serveless compute costs across AWS accounts in ways it can be hard to accomplish otherwise.
+## Pricing and Costs

-## How much does Serverless Console cost?
+**How much does Serverless Console cost?**
 Serverless Console is priced per 100,000 Transactions for the Pro Tier, and per Million transactions for the Enterprise tier.

-## How do we calculate a Transaction
+Got to your settings page to sign up today.

+**What is a Transaction?**
-A transaction includes all elements of a [Trace](../product/traces.md) with some potential overages should your Trace container an especially large number of logs, or spans.
+A Transaction includes all elements of a [Trace](../product/traces.md) with some potential overages should your Trace contain an especially large number of logs, or spans.
 In most cases overages don't apply and your transaction count will closely match your invocation count.

 Overages only apply when a Trace has
 * > 10kb of logs - a transaction is added for each additional 10kb
 * > 100 spans - a transaction is added for each additional 100 spans

+**How can I use console to analyze and predict costs?**
+We display a cost metric based on the duration and memory used by your Lambda function and is based on a x86 price of `$0.0000166667` per Gigabyte second.
+Using our cost figure, along wit our filters allows you to understand your Serveless compute costs across AWS accounts in ways it can be hard to accomplish otherwise.